 The VIU calculations primarily use cash flow projections based on financial budgets approved by management covering a period of 2 to 5 years.
 There are a number of assumptions and estimates involved in the preparation of cash flow projections for the period covered by the approved budgets.
-Details of the key assumptions and estimates in the VIU calculations are set out in Note 14.
+Key assumptions and estimates in the VIU calculations include the expected growth in revenues, timing of future capital expenditures and selection of discount rates to reflect the risks involved.